kevkaleido/stock-analytics-pipeline/script/stock_metrics.md

 ## Overview

 This Python script analyzes historical stock data for 200 tickers across S&P 500, NASDAQ, and Russell 2000 indices from 2020 to 2025.
-It calculates year-specific financial performance metrics to enable detailed temporal analysis and year-over-year comparisons.
+It calculates year-specific financial performance metrics to enable temporal analysis and year-over-year comparisons.

 ---

 ## Purpose and Output

-**Purpose**: Provides year-by-year performance metrics for detailed temporal analysis.
+**Purpose**: Provides year-by-year performance metrics for temporal analysis.

 **Output**: 6 rows per stock (one for each year: 2020-2025), totaling approximately 1,200 rows.

 **Key Advantage**: Enables tracking of performance changes across time and identification of trends in specific years.

 ---

-## Data Sources

-### Tickers (Customizable)

 The script is customizable and can analyze any number of stocks.
 The default configuration includes 200 tickers: